ajhenley/gitbook/creatingtables.md

 {%endace%}

 ####Your assignment
 * Look at the book class you developed earlier.
 Hopefully it's still in Eclipse.
 Look at the book table.
-What's similar?
+List the features of the book class that are correspond to the book table.